History of Nvidia in Timeline

 On April 22, 2004, Nvidia acquired iReady, a provider of high-performance TCP offload engines and iSCSI controllers.

-In December 2004, Nvidia assisted Sony with the design of the graphics processor (RSX) for the PlayStation 3 game console.
+In December 2004, it was announced that Nvidia would assist Sony with the design of the graphics processor (RSX) for the PlayStation 3 game console.

-On December 14, 2005, Nvidia acquired ULI Electronics, a supplier of third-party southbridge parts for chipsets to ATI, Nvidia's competitor.
+On December 14, 2005, Nvidia acquired ULI Electronics, which supplied third-party southbridge parts for chipsets to ATI, Nvidia's competitor.

 In March 2006, Nvidia acquired Hybrid Graphics.

-In December 2006, Nvidia, along with AMD, received subpoenas from the U.S. Department of Justice regarding possible antitrust violations in the graphics card industry.
+In December 2006, Nvidia and AMD (which had acquired ATI) received subpoenas from the U.S. Department of Justice regarding possible antitrust violations in the graphics card industry.

 On January 5, 2007, Nvidia announced that it had completed the acquisition of PortalPlayer, Inc.

-In February 2008, Nvidia acquired Ageia, the developer of PhysX, a physics engine and physics processing unit, with plans to integrate PhysX into future GPUs.
+In February 2008, Nvidia acquired Ageia, developer of PhysX, a physics engine and physics processing unit, with plans to integrate the PhysX technology into its future GPU products.

-In July 2008, Nvidia took a write-down of approximately $200 million due to manufacturing defects causing "abnormal failure rates" in certain mobile chipsets and GPUs.
+In July 2008, Nvidia took a write-down of approximately $200 million on its first-quarter revenue after reporting that certain mobile chipsets and GPUs had "abnormal failure rates" due to manufacturing defects.

-In 2009, Nvidia was involved in what was called the "big bang" of deep learning, "as deep-learning neural networks were combined with Nvidia graphics processing units (GPUs)".
+In 2009, Nvidia was involved in what was called the "big bang" of deep learning, where deep-learning neural networks were combined with Nvidia GPUs, leading to significant speed increases in machine learning systems.

 In 2009, Nvidia's GPU Technology Conference (GTC) originated in San Jose, California, initially focusing on solving computing challenges through GPUs.

-In September 2010, Nvidia reached a settlement to reimburse owners of affected laptops for repairs or replacements related to the faulty GPUs.
+In September 2010, Nvidia reached a settlement in the class action lawsuit, agreeing to reimburse owners of the affected laptops for repairs or, in some cases, replacement.

-In November 2011, Nvidia released its ARM-based system on a chip for mobile devices, Tegra 3, which they claimed featured the first-ever quad-core mobile CPU.
+In November 2011, Nvidia released its ARM-based system on a chip for mobile devices, Tegra 3.
+Nvidia claimed that the chip featured the first-ever quad-core mobile CPU.

 In a 2012 talk, Linus Torvalds criticized Nvidia's approach towards Linux, expressing dissatisfaction with the proprietary nature of Nvidia's drivers.

-January 2013: Nvidia Unveils Tegra 4 and Nvidia Shield
+January 2013: Unveiling of Tegra 4 and Nvidia Shield

 In January 2013, Nvidia unveiled the Tegra 4, as well as the Nvidia Shield, an Android-based handheld game console powered by the new system on a chip.